US Horse Racing Tips: Best bets from Delaware Park on Monday

 Nick Shiambouros hopes to start the new week with a couple of winners from Delaware Park...

-Always Talking should go close in this $12.5 claimer on the main track.
+Honor Run looks like the horse to beat in this $6,250 non winners of two claimer on the main track.

-This filly finished a close second at Laurel earlier this month.
-She was caught in a speed duel, but was only just denied close home.
-She has faced better in the past, notably when beating a field of $16k optional claimers back in March.
-In form trainer Kieron Magee has engaged the services of the talented Carol Cedeno, who boasts an impressive 38% strike rate.
-Cedono has come a long way from her apprentice days at Aqueduct, and is in spectacular form at the meeting.
-She should be backed at around [3.5] on the exchange.
+This gelding finished a creditable sixth in a $16k non winners of two at Laurel last month.
+He held every chance at the entrance to the straight but weakened when the chips were down.
+Considering this was his first start in over a year, he acquitted himself well.
+Trainer James Lawrence drops him aggressively today and should be rewarded with a victory.
+Nice to see the talented Trevor McCarthy ride back for connections, which is another positive.
+He should be backed at around his Morning Line of [2.8].

 You can now bet without leaving Betting.Betfair with our brand new on-site betslip for Exchange markets.
 You'll see the Exchange back and lay prices at the end of articles - simply login and place your bets as you would do on the main Exchange site